cmsc426/cmsc426.github.io/project2.md

 The aim of this project is to implement an end-to-end pipeline for panorama stitching.
 We all use the panorama mode on our smart-phones-- you'll implement a pipeline which does the same basic thing!

 This document just provides an overview of what you need to do.
-For a full breakdown of how each step in the pipeline works, see <a href="">the course notes for this project</a>.
+For a full breakdown of how each step in the pipeline works, see <a href="https://cmsc426.github.io/pano/">the course notes for this project</a>.

 <a name='system_overview'></a>
 ## System Overview